-Regarding the Corporate Governance for Finnish listed companies in 2010, published by the Securities Market Association, one exception has been made.
-Deviating from the recommendation 9, Innofactor Plc's Board of Directors does not include representatives of both genders as this has not been necessary considering the requirements of the operation and the development stage of the company.
+Regarding the Corporate Governance for Finnish listed companies in 2010, published by the Securities Market Association, one exception has been made during January-March 2014.
+Deviating from the recommendation 9, to Innofactor Plc's Board of Directors have not been appointed on March 26, 2013 representatives of both genders as this has not been necessary considering the requirements of the operation and the development stage of the company.
+The Board of Directors appointed by the General Meeting on 20 March 2014 has been in accordance with the recommendation 9.